jitsi/jitsi-meet-spot/spot-client/docs/manual-test-plan.md

 - [ ] On wireless screenshare start, and Spot-TV not in a meeting, Spot-TV enters a random meeting with screensharing
 - [ ] On wireless screenshare start, and Spot-TV in a meeting, SpotTV starts wireless screensharing in the current meeting
 - [ ] Spot-Remote stopping screensharing exists the meeting
-- [ ] Another Spot-Remote stopping the screensharing leave Spot-TV in the meeting
+- [ ] Another Spot-Remote, not in share mode, stopping the screensharing leaves Spot-TV in the meeting
-- [ ] At mode select, clicking the "Remote Control" button takes Spot-Remote to the full remote control view
+- [ ] Unsupported browsers cannot start wireless but do see mode select to become a full remote control
-- [ ] At mode select, unsupported browsers cannot start wireless screensharing
 - [ ] At mode select, Spot-Remote cannot start a wireless screenshare if Spot-TV is already screensharing

 Auto-updates - Backend flow only
 ------
-- [ ] Automatically reloads the page at the configured time (default 2am)
+- [ ] Automatically reloads the page at the configured time (default 2am).
+This can be faked in console via spot.remoteControlClient.disconnect().then(() => window.location.reload()) and spot.remoteControlServer.disconnect().then(() => window.location.reload()).